Ahdhn/RXMeshDocs/docs/getting-started/first-app.md

 Before diving into code, it is important to understand how to *think* when using RXMesh.

-The mental model is simple: you start with a triangle mesh—typically provided as a standard `.obj` file—and RXMesh takes care of building a GPU-friendly data structure.
-Once the mesh is loaded, everything you do revolves around performing operations *per mesh element*—whether that is a vertex, edge, or face.
+The mental model is you start with a triangle mesh (typically provided as a standard `.obj` file) and RXMesh takes care of building a the GPU data structure.
+Once the mesh is loaded, everything you do revolves around performing local operations *per mesh element* whether that is a vertex, edge, or face.

 These per-element operations are typically expressed using **parallel loops** or **query kernels**.
 RXMesh handles the connectivity, locality, and memory layout behind the scenes.
 You get to write clean code that feels high-level but is executed with low-level efficiency.

 RXMesh provides an easy way to allocate and manipulate **mesh attributes**.
-Mesh attributes are values associated with mesh elements: a vertex color, a face normal, a scalar tag per edge, etc. Attributes are **strongly typed**—a vertex attribute knows it is tied to vertices, and cannot be accidentally used with faces or edges.
+Mesh attributes are values associated with mesh elements, e.g., a vertex color, a face normal, or a scalar tag per edge.
+Attributes are **strongly typed**, i.e., a vertex attribute knows it is tied to vertices and cannot be accidentally used with faces or edges.
 This gives your code more clarity and safety.

-By default, attributes live on both the **host** and the **device**—and you control when and how they move.
+By default, attributes live on both the **host** and the **device** and you control when and how they move.
 This separation allows RXMesh to give you performance without compromising on flexibility.

 In this first example, we will walk through a simple but complete application: